Marcelo Antelo: Early life

 Marcelo Antelo, often referred to as "Marcelito", grew up in an unstable household - his grandmother was an alcoholic, as well as his father Alberto, who also had a drug addiction.
-His mother frequently beat him, and eventually kicked him out of the house due to the young Antelo also being heavily addicted to cocaine paste.
-Abandoned by his parents, he went to live with an uncle he loved dearly, but the man soon died in an assault, leaving little Antelo alone and helpless.
+His mother frequently beat him, and eventually kicked him out of the house due to the young Antelo also being heavily addicted to coca paste.
+Abandoned by his parents, he went to live with an uncle he loved dearly, but the man soon died in a mugging, leaving little Antelo alone and helpless.

 Between the ages of 17 and 19, he entered several rehabilitation centers for his addiction, but all of them proved unsuccessful.
-At 20, he was kicked out by pregnant girlfriend Brenda after she got tired of him treating her badly.
+At 20, he was kicked out by pregnant girlfriend Brenda after she got tired of him treating her poorly.
 Isolated and homeless, Antelo's drug addiction worsened, as he roamed the Rivadavia social housing complex in Flores neighborhood.
-He eventually ended up joining a church named the "God in Force Church", where he engaged in prayers and cultish activities to end his habits, but, yet again, he was unsuccessful.
+He eventually ended up joining a church named the "God in Force Church", where he engaged in prayers and cultish activities to end his addiction, but, yet again, he was unsuccessful.
 As he frequently fought with drug dealers, Antelo ended up losing one of his kidneys during a shooting.

 Crimes

+Attack on Jorge Díaz

-On February 21, 2010, Antelo made his attack, shooting Jorge Díaz in the legs during an attempted robbery.
+On February 21, 2010, Antelo shot Jorge Díaz in the legs during an attempted robbery.
 Díaz survived, and Antelo was convicted of robbery and attempted murder, but was released only a short while later.
 In his subsequent attacks, he struck at night, when there was low visibility and he couldn't be seen.

-Rodrigo Ezcurra
+Murder of Rodrigo Ezcurra

 A 27-year-old philosophy student who also studied law and once held a job in a court, Ezcurra was a drug addict who lived with his father Horacio in Palermo.
 Aspiring to turn his life around after a long trip through Mexico, Ezcurra had begun therapy to treat his addiction two months prior to his murder.
 But on April 11, 2010, at around 2 o'clock in the morning, he came across "The Kindergarten Boys" in an alleyway, a gang of underage youths led by Antelo.
 They wanted to rob him of his possessions, and despite giving into their demands, he was shot in the chest by Antelo, dying on the spot.
 Ezcurra's bike and cellphone were then stolen by the perpetrators, whom, unbeknownst to them, were seen by several witnesses and even recorded by one.